Ritwika-Das-Gupta/Neural_Network_LLM_scratch/lecture7_gpt_scratch/Readme.md

 # NanoGPT

-NanoGPT is a lightweight, decoder-only GPT-style transformer model implemented in PyTorch for character-level language modeling using the Tiny Shakespeare dataset.
+NanoGPT is a lightweight, decoder-only GPT-style transformer model of 10 million parameters implemented in PyTorch for character-level language modeling using the Tiny Shakespeare dataset of 1 million tokens.
 It features multi-head self-attention, feed-forward layers, layer normalization, and positional embeddings to generate coherent text based on learned patterns.

 ## Model Architecture
 The model consists of the following key components: